open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Here is the master plan

-1. prebuilt storybook ui (so we are not forced to use webpack)
+1. Prebuild storybook ui (so we are not forced to use webpack)
 2. Replace webpack magic like `require.context`
 3. Mimic how the preview communicates with the manager
 4. Use rollup to build a static version of storybook